Axemasta/SuperWebView/README.md

 # Super Web View
 A drop in replacement for WebView in Xamarin Forms.

 I created this control to better fulfill my own requirements for a web browsing component on Xamarin Forms.
-This control allows for the following features:
+This control is a direct fork of the Xamarin control, I have extensively used code form the Xamarin Forms repository to create this library.
+Unfortunately due to encapsulation certain things required large chunks of code to be pulled out of Xamarin in order to get this control to function exactly like its Forms counterpart.

 ## Better Navigation